Table of Contents

 • The Good Neighbor Next Door Program: This program is run by the Department of Housing and Urban Development.
 The program provides a 50% discount on list price of a house to select professionals.

-• Government Loans: Loans like the FHA loans, USDA loans, and VA loans provide buying assistance to first-time buyers.
+• Loan Assistance: Loans like the FHA loans, USDA loans, and VA loans provide buying assistance to first-time buyers.

 Factors that Affect Home Affordability

-There are a number of factors that affect a home’s affordability.
-Let us take a look at some of them:
+There are a number of factors that affect a home’s affordability:

-Annual Income is the gross income that you earn in a calendar year.
-Suppose you’re buying a house with a co-borrower and decide to take out a mortgage.
+Annual income is the gross income that you earn in a calendar year.
+Suppose you’re buying a house with a co-borrower and decide to apply for a mortgage.
 The annual income will be your and your co-borrower’s total.
 This information is typically available on your W2 form.

 Total monthly debts